 Increasing the amount of protein you eat, especially when you lower your consumption of empty carbs, can boost the muscle your body builds.
 With more muscle, you will burn more calories every day, without doing anything!
 That is not to say you shouldn't exercise, including both aerobic and strength training, but only that more muscle mass helps burn more calories.
 Protein also curbs appetite by reducing the hunger hormone ghrelin.

 More muscles equal more calories burned per day.
 Increasing your protein intake can be a great way to burn additional fat!

 Adding protein powder to smoothies or meals is a powerful and easy way to boost your protein intake, which helps your body burn more fat.
 Choose vegan protein powders, like a pea, brown rice, or hemp protein.

 Extra Virgin Olive Oil

 Using fat to burn fat?
 Sure enough!
-A study found that using extra virgin olive oil (EVOO) in meals increased the amount of fat burned for up to five hours after eating.
-In the study, this is called postprandial fat oxidation.
+Using extra virgin olive oil (EVOO) in meals increases the amount of fat burned for up to five hours after eating.
 EVOO also increased diet-induced thermogenesis.

 Do Fat Burners Actually Work?